Abstract

 Research Contributions

-• Representation learning study: Compared domain-specific vs. general-purpose models on social media text
+• Representation learning: Investigated domain-specific vs. general-purpose Transformers (BERT vs. specialized variants) on social media text

 Key Findings